tylerdurden124/webrtc-robbertbunch/README.md

   - protocol to discover your public address and determine restrictions in your router that would prevent a direct connection with a peer.

 ### how it works
-- client sends request to STUN server, stun server replies (with ICE candidates) - to client (sending the client back its own ip) public ip address and whether its accessible
+- client sends request to STUN server, stun server replies to client (with ICE candidates) - (sending the client back its own ip) public ip address and whether it's accessible
 - client sends ICE candidate to socketio server
 - and then socketio server sends ICE to client 2
 - client 2 now has ice candidates (knows how to find other client) AND SDP.